IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.2.1 Updates to document sharing resources option

 This option consents to include in the notification events also the updating and deleting of the Resources which could be subscribed.
-In an XDS enviroment, this option permits to consider the updating and deleting events determinated by Update Document Set [ITI-57] transaction operations or by Remove Metadata [ITI-62] transaction operations to DocumentEntry, Folder, and Association Objects.
+In an XDS enviroment, this option permits to consider the updating and deleting events determinated by Update Document Set [ITI-57] transaction operations, by Remove Metadata [ITI-62] transaction or by [ITI-92] Restricted Update Document Set transaction operations to DocumentEntry, Folder, and Association Objects.

 The Resource Notification Broker that supports this option shall support the Subscription define in section [Subscription with Updates to document sharing resources option]().